dbcollection/dbcollection/APIs/lua/DOCUMENTATION.md

 <a name="db.utils.string_ascii"></a>
 ### dbcollection.utils.string_ascii

 This module contains methods to convert strings to ascii and vice-versa.
-These are usefull when recovering strings from the metadata file that are encoded as `torch.ByteTensors` (this is due to a limitation in the `HDF5` implementation on torch7).
+These are useful when recovering strings from the metadata file that are encoded as `torch.ByteTensors` (this is due to a limitation in the `HDF5` implementation on torch7).

 Although one might only need to convert `torch.ByteTensors` to strings, this module contains both methods for ascii-to-string and string-to-ascii.